linuxserver/wheelie/README.md

   - `docker build --build-arg DISTRO=alpine --build-arg DISTROVER=3.13 --build-arg ARCH=amd64 --build-arg PACKAGES=gevent .`
   - `docker build --build-arg DISTRO=ubuntu --build-arg DISTROVER=focal --build-arg ARCH=arm32v7 --build-arg PACKAGES=gevent .`
   - `docker build --build-arg DISTRO=ubuntu --build-arg DISTROVER=bionic --build-arg ARCH=arm32v7 --build-arg PACKAGES=gevent .`
+- The package name is case sensitive and should match the listing on pypi.org (ie. `PyYAML`).
 - If the build fails (or if it downloads a prebuilt wheel instead of building), you can add the necessary dependencies to the Dockerfile and/or change the arch, and test again (build cache should save some time).
 - Once confirmed, you can commit your changes to this repo and let the scheduler trigger in the next hourly.

+To manually trigger a package build for a single package or a list of packages, a new build with parameters can be triggered on Jenkins at the following link: https://ci.linuxserver.io/job/Tools/job/wheelie/.
+The `PACKAGE` parameter can be set to a package name, or a list of package names (space delimited).
+Specific package version can also be included (ie. `cryptography==36.0.1`), however if the version defined is not supported on an older cpython version (like Ubuntu bionic's cp36), the build will fail.

 ## Home Assistant packages (musl)